sam-dev-coder/StimulerVoiceX/Deploy Deep Learning Models for High Throughput and Low Latency.md

 - Send inference requests to TensorFlow Serving using its REST API or gRPC API, specifying the model name, version, input data, and output format.
 - Monitor the performance of TensorFlow Serving using its APIs or third-party tools.

-We can find more details and examples on how to use TensorFlow Serving in this tutorial: [Train and serve a TensorFlow model with TensorFlow Serving].
+We can find more details and examples on how to use TensorFlow Serving in this tutorial: [Train and serve a TensorFlow model with TensorFlow Serving](https://www.tensorflow.org/tfx/tutorials/serving/rest_simple).

 ### TensorFlow Core
 TensorFlow Core is the low-level API of TensorFlow that provides direct access to the computational graph and operations.
 TensorFlow Core can help us: